 Volkswagen Group’s American ambitions in line with the Biden plan

-U.S. President Joe Biden wants to make half of all new vehicles sold in 2030 in the country, zero-emissions vehicles.
-Volkswagen Group is in a strong position to achieve the target, as is likely to speed up the launch of its new EVs in the United States.
+Volkswagen Group is considering building a battery cell production facility in the U.S., which could prove to be big support for the Volkswagen brand.
+Moreover, it plans to launch more than 25 new EVs in America through 2030.
+U.S. President Joe Biden intends to make half of all new vehicles sold in 2030 zero-emissions vehicles.
+Volkswagen Group is in a solid position to achieve the target, as it is likely to speed up the launch of its new EVs in the United States.

 We are ready to bring a wide range of highly attractive EVs tailored to the U.S. market, and participate over-proportionally at a time when everybody has to start from scratch.
 The ID.4 had a flying start, perfectly in time for Biden’s push towards e-mobility.Dr.
-Herbert Diess, CEO, Volkswagen Group (Volkswagen Group New Auto strategy)
+Herbert Diess, CEO, Volkswagen Group (Volkswagen Group New Auto strategy in 2021)

 VW ID.
 Buzz FAQs